lub094/cloud-system/README.md

 # cloud-system

-A semi multi-platform, persistent cloud system with console interface on which you can upload binary files and runtime environments.
+A multi-platform, persistent, semi cloud system with console interface, on which can be uploaded binary files and runtime environments.

-Ability of creating tasks on the cloud, that consist of a binary and a runtime.
+Ability of creating tasks on the cloud, from a binary and a runtime.

 These tasks can be executed multiple times thus spawning new processes that can be managed.